a group of last year's 21 plus students in Wolfson's combination room

 If you have any questions or would like to know more, please contact our Outreach and Student Recruitment Officer.

-You can see a report of how the 21 Plus programme ran successfully in 2022.
+You can see a report of how the 21 Plus programme ran successfully in 2022 and in 2023

 What's on